Captain Harlock (manga): Production

 Directed by Rintaro, the series features a dramatic narrative and a symphonic score performed by the Tokyo Philharmonic.
-While superficially a space opera the series raises a number of issues from the challenges in the life of men to the limits of violence as an effective solution to problems.
+While superficially a space opera, the series raises a several serious issues, from the challenges in the life of men to the limits of violence as an effective solution to problems.
 For example, Harlock is sympathetic to the plight of the Mazone, a refugee people fleeing a dying planet, and he finds no pleasure in his battles with them.

 Distribution

 In 1978, a faithful English-subtitled version of the original series appeared uncut on the Honolulu-based Japanese-language UHF station, KIKU.
-The following year, KIKU-TV distributed the series to other Japanese-language programmers on the Mainland, with KEMO-TV in San Francisco leading the way on Sunday nights at 8:00 pm.
+The following year, KIKU-TV distributed the series to other Japanese-language programmers on the Mainland, with KEMO-TV in San Francisco leading the way on Sunday nights at 8:00.
 Other cities where the series was broadcast included Los Angeles and New York.

 An English dubbed version of a handful of the 1978 Captain Harlock TV episodes saw limited release in the U.S. (1981), mostly on cable and produced by ZIV International and given a VHS release by Family Home Entertainment.
 In all, four episodes of the series were dubbed, with the initial two episodes produced (episodes 1 and 9) appearing faithful to the original story.
 Several names were changed, such as the Mazones becoming Zetons and Yattaran becoming Youngblood.
+Notably, the dub's voice cast were not those of ZIV's typical talent pool.
+This, alongside sudden cuts in the video and an English-language LP record, has led to speculation that the dubs of Episodes 1 and 9 were an international dub produced by Toei and produced in Tokyo in an attempt to sell the series to English-speaking audiences.
 Two further episodes (2 & 3) were given a far less serious dub by ZIV, and one of the most highly joked elements in this adaptation was the change of Tadashi Daiba's name to Tommy Hairball.
 These episodes were subsequently acquired and redistributed in the early 1990s by Malibu Graphics, who advertised the episodes as "never-before-seen", and "completely unedited" when in reality the videos were badly mastered, with music drowning out dialogue and the audio and video falling out of sync on numerous occasions.